Scroll Top

 Objective: By 2027, progress has been made toward the long-term sustainability of the Cerro San Gil Watershed Reserve through the strengthening of management capacities and tools, as well as increased participation and benefits for local stakeholders.

-- FUNDAECO participated in two meetings of the Cerro San Gil Local Executive Council and two meetings of the Agrarian Conflict Roundtable.
-The aim of these meetings was to seek solutions to land-related issues affecting communities within the protected area.
+• FUNDAECO attended two sessions of the Cerro San Gil Local Executive Council and two meetings of the Agrarian Conflict Roundtable.

 Participants Agrarian Conflict Roundtable